La'Damian Webb: San Antonio Brahmas

 On October 3, 2024, Webb signed with the San Antonio Brahmas of the United Football League (UFL).
 He was released on March 8, 2025.

 Massachusetts Pirates

 On July 24, 2025, Webb signed with the Massachusetts Pirates of the Indoor Football League (IFL).

+San Antonio Gunslingers

+On January 13, 2026, Webb signed with the San Antonio Gunslingers (indoor football) of the Indoor Football League (IFL).

 Personal life

-Webb is the nephew of former NFL cornerback, Lardarius Webb.
+Webb is the nephew of former NFL cornerback, Lardarius Webb and the cousin of cornerback Lardarius Webb Jr..